 - Ongoing representation of a global telecommunications company in an FCPA investigation before DOJ;

-- Ongoing representation of a multinational consumer goods company in an accounting practices investigation before the SEC;
+- Ongoing representation of a global technology company in an FCPA investigation before DOJ and the SEC;

 - Representation of a global financial institution in a multi-agency investigation concerning the U.S. Treasuries market;